mrisher/smtp-sts/reporting.md

 `application/tlsrpt+json` otherwise (see section (#iana-considerations), "IANA Considerations").

-A reporting entity SHOULD expect a "successful" response from the accepting HTTPS server, typically a 200 or 201 HTTP code [@?RFC7231].
+The receiving system MUST return a "successful" response from its HTTPS server, typically a 200 or 201 HTTP code [@?RFC7321].
+Other codes could indicate a delivery failure, and may be retried as per local sender policy.
-Other codes could indicate a delivery failure, and may be retried as per local policy.
 The receiving system is not expected to process reports at receipt time, and MAY store them for processing at a later time.

 ## Delivery Retry